OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Management/Clear-RecycleBin.md

 ### 1: Clear all recycle bins

-In this example, all the local computer's recycle bins are cleared.
+In this example, the current user's recycle bins for all drives are cleared.

 ```powershell
 Clear-RecycleBin